drakkr/QSOS/Docs/en/Tutorial/qsos-tutorial-templates_en.md

 These blank templates respect the following naming convention: `template_[language].mm`.
 The English blank template is then `template_en.mm`.

-The blank templates are available on the official website of the QSOS project at this address : __TODO__.
+The blank templates are available on the official website of the QSOS project at this address : <http://backend.qsos.org>.

 ### Adding evaluation sections